 Nicaragua Sea Turtle Volunteer Expedition

-Join us for a unique volunteer vacation to a remote corner of Nicaragua.
+Join us and Ethical Traveler for a unique volunteer vacation to a remote corner of Nicaragua.
 Spend a week working to help the critically endangered hawksbill sea turtle while exploring a beautiful mangrove estuary.
 Padre Ramos Estuary, Nicaragua is one of only two major nesting areas for the critically endangered hawksbill sea turtle in the Eastern Pacific.
 On this trip, you will work hands on with local conservationists to study and protect hawksbills and explore a beautiful and quiet part of the country.

 Profits from this trip will help to save at least 100 hatchlings at this turtle nesting beach per participant.